VimleshS/reactive-services/README.md

 ### Improvement
 I would like to replace `offsetLagFromKafkaConsumerGrp` routine in `flow-monitor/main.go` with a better logic.
-But, changes and suggestions are always wellcome to improve this prototype by any means.
+But, changes and suggestions are always welcome to improve this prototype by any means.
 Please feel free to suggest a change.